 Pay upfront if you can afford it

 There are two cases when it is worth to pay your course fees upfront.
 First is when the loan rates offered by a provider are higher than 0%.
 In this case your course will be much cheaper if you decide to pay a full amount upfront as high interest rate can inflate the price.

 Other scenario where paying upfront makes sense if when the provider offers discount for it.
 You will find that some providers are ready to waive as much as 10% of course value.
 That’s a bargain.

 The is no doubt that course format determines the price of the course.
 If you are looking for the cheapest course format check if the provider runs online or so called blended course.
 These are usually far cheaper than their full-time and part-time counterparts.

 There is a good reason for that – you won’t get much (or any) face to face time with tutor and pretty much will be forced to do all the work independently .It may be challenging at times but if you want the lowest price you may want to check out this format.
 Be aware that very often they DO NOT come at discounted price as they are the best sellers already.

-Don’t be afraid to negotiate a price of your course.
-Good negotiating skills may save you up to 20% on your course.
+Don’t be afraid to discuss a price of your course.
+Good negotiating skills may save you up to 10% on your course, especially if you see a similar course cheaper.
 Again, you may wait for a right moment.
 For example calling provider a week before the course they already discounted because of the lack of students may results in great deal.